Further results on Hendry's Conjecture: Introduction

-In \cite{LS14}, the first two authors proved the following theorem, answering Hendry's Conjecture:
+In \cite{LS14}, the first two authors answered Hendry's Conjecture in the negative:

-\begin{thm} For any $n \geq 15$, there exists a Hamiltonian chordal graph $G$ on $n$ vertices which is not fully cycle extendible. \end{thm}
+\begin{thm} For any $n \geq 15$, there exists a Hamiltonian chordal graph $G$ on $n$ vertices which is not fully cycle extendable. \end{thm}

 In this paper, we improve on the counterexample construction given in \cite{LS14} to show that counterexamples to Hendry's Conjecture exist even in highly restrictive settings.
-For instance, in \cite{LS14}, we asked whether or not Hendry's Conjecture holds for either strongly chordal graphs.
+For instance, in \cite{LS14}, it was asked whether or not Hendry's Conjecture holds for either strongly chordal graphs.
 This question is answered in the negative in Section \ref{strongex}.
-In Section \ref{modified}, we examine ways in which we can modify the construction given in Section \ref{strongex} to obtain examples which satisfy even stronger conditions in terms of induced path lengths (improving on a result from \cite{LS14}), connectivity (answering a question from \cite{LS14}, $S$-extendibility (answering a conjecture from \cite{A14}), and underlying tree structure (showing that results in \cite{ABS13} are almost best possible).
-Note that similar results to some of those presented in Sections 2 and 3 were independently obtained by Rong et al \cite{RLWY20}.
+In Section \ref{modified}, we examine ways in which we can modify the construction given in Section \ref{strongex} to obtain examples which satisfy even stronger conditions in terms of forbidden induced paths (improving on a result from \cite{LS14}), connectivity (answering a question from \cite{LS14}, $S$-extendability (answering a conjecture from \cite{A14}), and underlying tree structure (showing that results in \cite{ABS13} are almost best possible).
+Note that similar results to some of those presented in Sections 2 and 3 were independently obtained by Rong et al.~\cite{RLWY20}.
 Finally, we propose an extremal problem in Section \ref{conclusion} related to our counterexample constructions.